mflaviusm/GENUS/README.md

   ## Frameworks and Libraries

- - [Am I Responsive?](http://ami.responsivedesign.is/) was used to create the mock ups.
+ - [Am I Responsive?](http://ami.responsivedesign.is/) was used to create the mockups.
  - [Figma](https://www.figma.com/) was used to design the wireframes.
- - [Coolors](https://coolors.co/) was used to choose the colour pallete for the project.
+ - [Coolors](https://coolors.co/) was used to choose the colour palette for the project.
  - [Font Awesome](https://fontawesome.com/) was used for the social links icons.
  - [GitHub](https://github.com/) was used to store the repository.
  - Git was used for version control and push code to GitHub.